 Kuala Lumpur Transport

-The hot and humid streets of Kuala Lumpur are usually jammed with traffic, even on the pavements.
-The easiest way to get around, therefore, is on the five different commuter train routes, each operated by a different company.
-The KL Monorail is the one that serves the main shopping and hotel districts, while the Putra LRT serves China Town.
-Fares are reasonable and the trains are very frequent on all routes, which operate from about 5.30am to midnight.
+The easiest way to get around Kuala Lumpur is on the five different commuter train routes, each operated by a different company.
+The KL Monorail serves the main shopping and hotel districts, while the Putra LRT serves China Town.
+Fares are reasonable and the trains are frequent on all routes, operating from about 5:30am to midnight.
 City buses are hot, crowded and totally unreliable.
-A hop-on hop-off bus service has been introduced as an easy and comfortable way for tourists to visit the major attractions within the city, and it visits 40 tourist attractions from 8.30am to 8.30pm every day.
 Taxis can be hailed at the roadside or found at obvious locations outside hotels, shopping centres and the like.
-Metered fares rise steeply between midnight and 6am, and drivers sometimes raise the price during peak hour or in bad weather.
+Metered fares rise steeply between midnight and 6am, and drivers sometimes raise the price during peak hours or in bad weather.
 Hiring a car and self-driving is not recommended in Kuala Lumpur as the traffic is stressful and confusing and public transport is more than sufficient.
-In some areas it is enjoyable to walk around and this is generally safe, but the heat can be discouraging.

 Become our Kuala Lumpur Travel Expert